Lana Turner: Legacy

 Turner has been noted by historians as a sex symbol, a popular culture icon and "a symbol of the American Dream fulfilled ...
 Because of her, being discovered at a soda fountain has become almost as cherished an ideal as being born in a log cabin."
 Critic Leonard Maltin noted in 2005 that Turner "came to crystallize the opulent heights to which show business could usher a small-town girl, as well as its darkest, most tragic and narcissistic depths".
-She has also been cited by scholars as a gay icon because of her glamorous persona and triumphs over personal struggles.
+She has also been cited by scholars as a gay icon because of her diva persona and triumphs over personal struggles.
 While discussions surrounding Turner have largely been based on her cultural prevalence, little scholarly study has been undertaken on her career, and opinion of her legacy as an actress has divided critics.
 Upon Turner's death, John Updike wrote in The New Yorker that she "was a faded period piece, an old-fashioned glamour queen whose fifty-four films, over four decades didn't amount, retrospectively to much ...
 As a performer, she was purely a studio-made product."

 Defenders of Turner's acting ability, such as Jessica Hope Jordan and James Robert Parish, cite her performance in The Postman Always Rings Twice as an argument for the value of her work.
 Turner's role in the film has also caused her to be frequently associated with film noir and the femme fatale archetype in critical circles.
 In a 1973 Films in Review retrospective on her career, Turner was referred to as "a master of the motion picture technique and a hardworking craftsman".
 Jeanine Basinger has similarly championed Turner's acting, writing of her performance in The Bad and the Beautiful: "None of the sex symbols who have been touted as actresses—not Hayworth or Gardner or Taylor or Monroe—have ever given such a fine performance."